Samuel R. Rodgers: Later life

 In May 1866, Rodgers chaired a convention of East Tennessee Radicals who sought to form a separate state in East Tennessee, much like the East Tennessee Convention Rodgers had attended in 1861.
 The Radicals were frustrated with the failure of the state legislature to pass a second, more restrictive Franchise Bill (several legislators who were opposed to the bill had fled the capital several weeks earlier to prevent a quorum, leaving the bill in limbo).
 Shortly after the convention adjourned, however, the legislature passed the bill, and support for East Tennessee statehood collapsed.

+There is no indication that Rodgers ever married or had children.
 Rodgers died from tuberculosis on July 16, 1866.
+He made his will before the Civil War ended, and left his enslaved people to his sisters Lucinda and Lavinia Rodgers, directing that they be emancipated when the sisters died.
+His brothers Thomas, John and William Rodgers dissented from the will.
 He is buried in Knoxville's Old Gray Cemetery.
 He was succeeded as chancellor by fellow attorney and Southern Unionist, Oliver Perry Temple.